MaterializeInc/materialize/doc/user/content/cloud/create-deployments.md

 {{< cloud-notice >}}

+This functionality is only available to [administrators](administer-workspace).

-On the [Deployments](https://cloud.materialize.com/deployments) page, click **Create deployment**.
+1. On the [Deployments](https://cloud.materialize.com/deployments) page, click **+New deployment**.

+1. Select the desired deployment size and click **Create**.

-Materialize creates the deployment and assigns it a name and hostname.
-This should only take about a minute and a half.
+Materialize creates the deployment, automatically assigning it a name and hostname.
+The deployment should be ready for connections in about a minute and a half.

 The free version of Materialize Cloud allows two deployments.
-If you need more, please [contact us](../support).
+The enterprise version is unlimited.

 ## Related topics